Baruch College Fall 2021 Safe Campus Reopening Plan

 - Operational Considerations for Facilities and Grounds

-- We have established work tasks and schedules for Building & Grounds trades.
+- We have established work tasks and schedules for the Building & Grounds trades.
 We will continue to properly protect them and train them on all health and safety protocols.

 - Operational Considerations for Reclosing in the Event of an Outbreak

-- If we see such an outbreak, we will consult with CUNY and healthcare agencies for guidance on whether to reduce physical presence on campus and to what extent.
+- If we see such an outbreak, we will also consult with CUNY and healthcare agencies for guidance on whether to reduce physical presence on campus and to what extent.